Perspective | Trump is trying to woo suburban women. Suburban women aren’t buying it.

 “Even if a tree ran against Trump, I would vote for the tree,” said Naghmana Malik, 58.

-Many of her clients in Chantilly and her friends in Fairfax — the suburbs where she works and lives — are like her, of Pakistani descent.
+Many of her clients in Chantilly and her friends in Fairfax — the suburbs where she works and lives — are, like her, of Pakistani descent.
 White people make up just 37.8 percent of the population in Chantilly.

 Trump has got it wrong if he thinks he knows suburban women.